 Christian Life Academy recommends that students purchase a study guide prior to taking any CLEP exam.
 Individual exam guides, which are downloadable, cost $10 at www.collegeboard.com/clepprep.
 An official study guide which contains materials for all exams is $24.99 and can be found at the same website.

 Christian Life makes no guarantee that students will receive a score on any CLEP exam that would earn college credits.
-There are many alumni, however, who have earned credit on multiple tests, including US History, Social Sciences and History, American Government, and College Algebra and College Math.
+There are many alumni, however, who have earned credit on multiple tests, including US History, Social Sciences and History, American Government, Western Civilization I, College Algebra and College Math.

 More information can be found at www.collegeboard.com/parents/tests/meet-tests/21300.html or there are brochures in the high school Guidance/Athletic office.